venanzio/AoC/2023/README.md

 First find the coordinates of all the galaxies in the original image.
 Then expand their coordinates: Find lists of the rows and columns to expand; add to the x-coordinate the number of columns to expand that are lower than that coordinate, multiplied by the expansion rate (minus one because the single column was already counted in the original coordinate); similarly with the y-coordinate, using the list of rows to expand.

-This words for Parts 1 and 2 with a different expansion rate.
+This works for Parts 1 and 2 with a different expansion rate.

 *Don't try to expand the whole image, that would be too big for Part 2!*